YelloNox/YelloNox/README.md

   - *Jul 2023 - Present*
   - ~NEED MORE DISKS 💀~ Got more disks👏
   - GOT MOREEEEEEEEEEEEE DISKS!!!
 Time to add redundancy to EVERYTHING!!!
-- **PSY Paper on some computer thing**
-  - *Oct 2023 - Someday*
-  - May or may not be stalled indefinitely...
-Dead project...
-Leaving here to look cool.

 ## 📧 Connect with Me
 - [Homepage](https://yellonox.com/) - Constructing